-Subsequently, candidates need to go through and clear the Group Discussion (GD) and Personal Interview (PI) rounds to get admission in of the colleges that accept KMAT 2018 score.
+Subsequently, candidates need to go through and clear the Group Discussion (GD) and Personal Interview (PI) rounds to get admission in of the colleges that accept KMAT exam score.
 However, not all B-schools will conduct GD/PI rounds as some might ask candidates to take written ability or essay writing test.
 It is important to note that b-schools accepting KMAT score also look into candidate’s academic records along-with past work experience for final selection process.

-KMAT 2018 Exam: Section-Wise Analysis
+KMAT Karnataka 2020: Section-Wise Analysis

 Verbal Ability: Verbal Ability section is generally considered the most difficult section.
 However, seeing the past trends of KMAT exam, this section didn’t pose much threat in terms of difficulty level.
-If you practice on a regular basis and have an analytical bent of mind, you are bound to good in this section at KMAT 2018 exam.
+If you practice on a regular basis and have an analytical bent of mind, you are bound to good in this section at KMAT Karnataka exam.

 Quantitative Ability: In previous KMAT question papers, most of the questions were based on Arithmetic like Percentages, Interest, Profit & Loss and Time & Work.
 The questions from this section asked in the KMAT section are quite lengthy and are moderately difficult.
 Other questions from this section consist of Equations, Venn diagrams, Proportion & Variation, Probability and Geometry & Mensuration.